Wake On LAN for Surface devices

 Surface devices that run Windows 10, version 1607 (also known as Windows 10 Anniversary Update) or later and use a Surface Ethernet adapter to connect to a wired network, are capable of Wake On LAN (WOL) from Connected Standby.
-With WOL, you can remotely wake up devices to perform management or maintenance tasks or enable management solutions (such as System Center Configuration Manager) automatically.
-For example, you can deploy applications to Surface devices left docked with a Surface Dock or Surface Pro 3 Docking Station by using System Center Configuration Manager during a window in the middle of the night, when the office is empty.
+With WOL, you can remotely wake up devices to perform management or maintenance tasks or enable management solutions (such as Microsoft Endpoint Configuration Manager) automatically.
+For example, you can deploy applications to Surface devices left docked with a Surface Dock or Surface Pro 3 Docking Station by using Microsoft Endpoint Configuration Manager during a window in the middle of the night, when the office is empty.

 Surface devices must be connected to AC power and in Connected Standby (Sleep) to support WOL.
 WOL is not possible from devices that are in hibernation or powered off.